 As a reflection of the ever-growing cyber threats to market stability and investor security, regulatory bodies are making cybersecurity risk and prevention a focus of their oversight activities.

-However, interagency cooperation and activity indicates that not all firms are taking measures to ensure that proper cybersecurity policies and risk-management procedures necessary to protect market integrity are in place.
+However, interagency cooperation and activity indicate that not all firms are taking measures to ensure that proper cybersecurity policies and risk-management procedures necessary to protect market integrity are in place.

 Cybersecurity Risks and Interagency Cooperation